probably-not/artifix/README.md

 - `TERRAFORM_BACKEND_S3_REGION`: The region for the S3 Bucket where the terraform state will be stored.
 - `TERRAFORM_BACKEND_S3_BUCKET`: The name of the S3 Bucket where the terraform state will be stored.
 This should be a separate bucket from the actual Hex Registry bucket - we don't want to expose the Terraform state on CloudFront accidentally.
 - `TERRAFORM_BACKEND_S3_KEY`: The key in the above mentioned S3 Bucket where the terraform state will be placed.

+### Configuring the Auth Keys

+In addition to the secrets that you need to configure above, you may also set the `HEX_REGISTRY_AUTH_KEYS` secret as a list of comma separated auth keys.
+This will be read by the action and added to the applying of the Terraform modules, in order to add the auth keys to the CloudFront KeyValueStore.

+You don't have to set them via the secret!
+You can also add them to the [`vars.tfvars`](./vars.tfvars) file if you don't mind commiting your list of auth keys to the repository, or you can find some other way of injecting them into the action that creates and manages the terraform infrastructure.
+Like I've said a couple of times in the README, this is just a template and you can adjust it however you see fit.

 ## Contributing